havatv/qgisnnjoinplugin/help/source/index.rst

   A warning is given when the user attempts to join layers with different CRS.

+  The join and distance calculations is performed using the join layer CRS.

 - Self joins are supported.
   For self joins, each feature in the layer is joined to its nearest